-Client: Royal College of Obstetricians and Gynaecologists (from July 2016 onwards)
+Client: Royal College of Obstetricians and Gynaecologists

-Client: Oxford Policy Management (August 2016)
+Client: Oxford Policy Management

-Client: Welbodi Partnership (June - August 2016)
+Client: Welbodi Partnership

-Client: Lancashire Mind (February - August 2016)
+Client: Lancashire Mind

-Client: Major USA based INGO (May to June 2016)
+Client: Major USA based INGO

-Client: Major USA based INGO (April to June 2016)
+Client: Major USA based INGO

-Carole Green, Director of Manchester Global Foundation, supported a major international NGO in progressing their thinking in relation to further developing the agency’s approach to health systems strengthening in their programmes worldwide.
+Carole Green, former Director of Manchester Global Foundation, supported a major international NGO in progressing their thinking in relation to further developing the agency’s approach to health systems strengthening in their programmes worldwide.
 This USA based INGO employed Carole to undertake this consultancy because of her significant knowledge and expertise in health systems internationally.
-The consultancy involved working with the client to develop questionnaires and undertake interviews with almost 60 staff across the globe.
+The consultancy involved working with the client from April to June 2016 to develop questionnaires and undertake interviews with almost 60 staff across the globe.
 The work also included analysing the outputs from the interviews and developing themes and recommendations to take this thinking forward, outlined in the final report.

-Client: United Nations (mid 2015 - May 2016)
+Client: United Nations

-Client: Doctors of the World (February 2016 - March 2016)
+Client: Doctors of the World

 Client: St. Joseph Catholic Hospital, Liberia

-Carole Green, Director of Manchester Global Foundation, has supported St Joseph’s Catholic Hospital in Liberia developing and finalising their Five Year Strategic Plan.
+Carole Green, former Director of Manchester Global Foundation, has supported St Joseph’s Catholic Hospital in Liberia developing and finalising their Five Year Strategic Plan.
 The plan focuses on significantly strengthening the quality standards, timeliness and consistency of care delivered to patients in the local community and to improve customer care as the hospitals grows and expands.
 Br Peter Lansana Dawoh, the Hospital Director, stated:

 “The Management and staff of the St. Joseph Catholic Hospital present compliments and wish to extend to you sincere hearth-felt gratitude for your time, expertise and generous contributions made towards the successful of the historic document representing both the Annual and the Five-Year Strategic Plans of Action intended for directing the future of the St. Joseph Catholic Hospital“.